joshuashen/Zinfandel/Java/README.txt

 Running the program
-After compiling all the .java files, use command in the following format: java Main.java -r reference.fasta -m mapview -p parameters
+After compiling all the .java files, use command in the following format: java Main -r reference.fasta -m mapview -p parameters

 The fasta file follows the -r argument, mapview file follows -m argument, and parameters file follows the -p argument.